offers hundreds of GMAT video lessons and practice questions. Go there now.

 GMAT Quant: Difference of Two Squares

-You may remember this formula, one of the sleekest factoring tricks in all of algebra:
+You may remember this GMAT algebra formula, one of the sleekest factoring tricks around:

 This formula, called “the difference of two squares” formula, is a favorite of standardized test writers.
 A simple enough pattern: see if you can detect where it shows up in the following challenging problems.